Sntai20/CPSC-5600-Parallel-Programming/README.md

 - Durations: [ 64, 128, 256, 512, 1024, 2048, 4096 ]
 - Thread Counts: [ 1 2 3 4 5 6 7 8 ]

+## Import CSV files into Excel (for Macs)

+1. Save the output into output.csv.
+1. Open Excel: Open a new or existing workbook.
+1. Go to the Data Tab: Click on the Data tab on the Ribbon.
+1. Get Data: Click on the Get Data (Power Query).
+1. Select Text/CSV: Import data from a text or CSV file.
+1. Select the CSV file to import: Click browse, select output.csv, Click Get Data, then Next.
+1. Preview file data: Excel will show a preview of the data.
+You can adjust settings like delimiter (comma, semicolon, etc.) if needed.
+Once everything looks good, click Load.
+1. Data Loaded: The CSV data will be imported into your Excel worksheet.